ibm-cloud-docs/containers/cs_integrations_helm.md

 ## Installing Helm v2 in your cluster
 {: #install_v2}

-[Helm v3 was released on 13 November 2019](https://helm.sh/blog/helm-3-released/){:external}.
+[Helm v3 was released on 13 November 2019](https://helm.sh/blog/helm-3-released/){: external}.
 Helm v2 requires you to set up the Helm server, Tiller, which is removed in Helm v3.
 Because Tiller requires a specific service account due to security issues, install Helm v2 only if you have specific requirements to use Helm v2 in your cluster.
 Otherwise, [install the latest release of Helm v3](#install_v3).
 {: note}

 ### Setting up Helm v2 in a cluster with public access